Japan in August: Super Hot and Humid Festivals – Not Advised

 August is a great month to experience Japanese cuisine.

-With the hot and humid weather, Japanese people tend to eat light and refreshing meals.
+The hot and humid weather makes Japanese people eat light and refreshing meals.

 Here are some popular foods to try during August:

-• Kakigori: This is a shaved ice dessert that is perfect for cooling down on a hot summer day.
+• Kakigori: This shaved ice dessert is perfect for cooling down on a hot summer day.
 It’s usually topped with syrup, condensed milk, and fruit.

 • Somen: This is a type of thin noodle that is served cold with a dipping sauce.
 It’s a popular dish during the summer months because it’s light and refreshing.

-• Unagi: This is a freshwater eel that is grilled and served with a sweet sauce.
+• Unagi: This freshwater eel is grilled and served with a sweet sauce.
 It’s believed to give you energy during the hot summer months.

-• Hiyashi Chuka: This is a cold noodle dish that is typically served with vegetables, eggs, and ham.
-It’s a popular dish during the summer months because it’s refreshing and filling.
+• Hiyashi Chuka is a cold noodle dish typically served with vegetables, eggs, and ham.
+It’s popular during the summer months because it’s refreshing and filling.

-• Mizu Yokan: This is a sweet jelly dessert that is made with agar and sweetened red bean paste.
-It’s a popular dessert during the summer months because it’s light and refreshing.
+• Mizu Yokan: This is a sweet jelly dessert made with agar and sweetened red bean paste.
+It’s popular during the summer months because it’s light and refreshing.

-In addition to these popular dishes, there are also many summer festivals that offer a variety of street food.
+In addition to these popular dishes, many summer festivals offer a variety of street food.

 Practical Tips for Visiting Japan in August

-In this section, we will cover some practical tips for visiting in August, including clothing and accessories, as well as travel and transportation.
+In this section, we will cover some practical tips for visiting in August, including clothing and accessories, travel, and transportation.

 Clothing and Accessories